natebash/cah-game/README.md

 4.  **Winning the Game:**
     - If playing to a score limit, the first player to reach that score wins.
-    - In Endless Mode, the game continues until a majority of players vote to end it.
+    - In Endless Mode, the game continues until players unanimously vote to end it.
 The player with the highest score at that time is the winner.

 ## 🛠️ Technology Stack